sgr-ksmt/PullToDismiss/README.md

 - Automatically add pan gesture to navigation bar.
 - Blur effect support.

+### Migration guide
+If you update from 1.x to 2.0, see [migration guide](Documents/PullToDismiss2MigrationGuide.md) if needed.

 ## Usage
 ### Getting Started
 (1) Setup `PullToDismiss`